 - Place the meat into the casserole and cover it with a lid, let it simmer for 2-3 hours, or until the meat is soft enough; you can find this out in using a sharp knife by piercing the meat with the tip of the knife.

 - When the meat is done place it on a separate platter and keep it warm with aluminum foil, the ebst is in the oven on low heat.

 After such a good meal - Enjoy an UNDERBERG - that's what we do in Germany - Underberg The Festive Digestive!

 - You need 21/2 cups of liquid for the gravy, so pour the liquid in a measuring cup and skim the fat from the surface

 - If you have more liquid boil it briskly over high heat until it is reduced; if you have less, add some more of the marinade, so it is good to keep it until the end

 - Let it cook for 10 minutes than strain it through a sieve, pressing down hard with a wooden spoon to force as much as vegetable through as possible

-- Return the gravy to the pan, add some salt and pepper and the heavy cream
+- Return the gravy to the pan, add some salt and pepper and a small container of heavy cream.

 Cut the meat into 1/4 inch thick slices and arrange them on a serving platter; pour some gravy over the slices and keep the remaining gravy in a sauce boat.